Birational geometry of foliations associated to simple derivations: Birational geometry of examples and proof of Theorem -

 do \emph{not} have algebraic solutions in $\C^2$ if three conditions are satisfied: $i)$ $f,g \neq 0$, $ii)$ $\deg(f) \geq \deg(g)$ and $iii)$ $ \frac{f}{g}$ is not constant.
 These foliations do not have singularities in $\C^2$ exactly when $g(x) = c \in \C^*$.
-Therefore, to produce foliations associated to simple derivations it suffices to take $g(x)= c\in\C^*$ and $f\in \C[x]$.
-In this case, the affine line $y=0$ is everywhere transverse to the foliation while general horizontal lines $y=c$ exhibit $\deg(f)$ tangencies with the foliation.
-And the line at infinity is invariant by the extended foliation. \end{exa}
+Therefore, to produce foliations associated to simple derivations it suffices to take a constant $g$ and a non-constant polynomial $f(x)$.
+In this case, the affine line $y=0$ is everywhere transverse to the foliation while the horizontal line $y=c$ exhibit $\deg(f)$ tangencies with the foliation.
+The line at infinity is invariant by the extended foliation. \end{exa}